Tackling climate change

 Purchased goods and services and Capital goods

-Purchased goods and services and Capital goods account for around 38% of our Scope 3 emissions.* Our procurement policies are designed to help us reduce emissions across the supply chain.
+We continue to engage suppliers on emission reduction efforts and where possible, integrate product-level carbon footprints into our footprint.
+Our procurement policies are designed to help us reduce emissions across the supply chain.
 Our Responsible Procurement Policy requires suppliers to have an environmental management system in place to identify, measure and mitigate GHG emissions, provide product-level GHG emissions data, including from sub-suppliers, logistics and other activities upon request.

 *All Scope 3 data is from 2023.